 Patients who are taking Schedule II controlled substances (e.g., stimulant medications like Ritalin or Adderall for Adult ADD, and other medications that cannot legally be refilled, and that require a new prescription each time) will initially be seen in follow-up on a monthly basis, followed by eventual quarterly visits: once in the maintenance phase of treatment, these patients must return to clinic at least once every 3 months.
 All patients are encouraged, however, to return to clinic on a quarterly basis for well-checks.

-This policy does not apply to patients taking Schedule III-V medications and non-scheduled medications which can be refilled, such as medication for insomnia and other sedatives and calming agents, including anti-anxiety medications of the benzodiazepine class (such as Valium, Xanax, Klonopin, Ativan, etc.); patients taking these medications who are otherwise doing well are encouraged to return to clinic on a quarterly basis, but may elect to return every six months if they continue to do well and require no more frequent re-evaluation, or changes to their regimen.
+This policy also applies to patients taking Schedule III-V medications which can be refilled, such as medication for insomnia and other sedatives and calming agents, including anti-anxiety medications of the benzodiazepine class (such as Valium, Xanax, Klonopin, Ativan, etc.). patients taking these medications infrequently (i.e., who are not taking them daily and who infrequently request a refill), who are otherwise doing well are encouraged to return to clinic on a quarterly basis, but may elect to return every 3-6 months if they continue to do well and require no more frequent re-evaluation, or changes to their regimen.